Shell Field Guide

 2 Which Shell?

 No matter if you use Linux, Mac, or Windows, you should be living most of the time in a shell to enjoy the content shown here.
-Some value comes from the automated scripts, and some comes from the daily usage and refinement of your helper functions, aliases, etc. in interactive mode.
+Some value comes from running scripts, and some comes from the daily usage and refinement of your helper functions, aliases, etc. in interactive mode.

 3 Level